 Spectacular, mysterious, elegant, or grotesque, vertebrate skeletons are objects of art, which carry within them the traces of several billion years of evolution.

-The book Evolution from Editions Xavier Barral/Paris, in which more than two hundred fifty of Patrick Gries' photographs are accompanied with text written by scientist and documentarian Dr Jean-Baptiste de Panafieu.
+The book Evolution features more than 250 of Patrick Gries' photographs, accompanied by a text written by scientist and documentarian Dr. Jean-Baptiste de Panafieu.
 The result is a powerful pairing that profoundly illustrates how we came to be what we are.
 Evolution steps beyond the debate and presents the undeniable truth of Darwin's theory, showing through skeletons both obscure and commonplace, but always intriguing, the process by which life has transformed itself, again and again.

-The photographs have entered private art collections and have been on exhibitions in France, Denmark and currently presented at PhotoVisa Krasnodar - Russia.
+The photographs have entered private art collections and have been on exhibitions in France, Denmark and Russia.

 by Patrick Gries and Jean-Baptiste De Panafieu